Lower Cumberworth

+The name Cumberworth derives from the Old English Cumbreworð meaning 'Cumbre's enclosure' or 'the enclosure of the Cumbrians'.

 The village

 The village consists of around 200 homes.
 It has a cricket ground that is home to Cumberworth United Cricket Club They play in the Huddersfield Cricket League.

 The village also has a public house called "The Foresters Arms" and there is also the Lower Cumberworth Methodist Church.

 The Cumberworth Community Association is open to all residents and aims to improve the facilities of the local area by raising money via local events.